Interstate Bankers Casualty Company

-Recently, Interstate Bankers Casualty Company (IBC) in Illinois was placed into liquidation.
-The Illinois Insurance Guaranty Fund is now responsible for all obligations related to claims against IBC insureds that had been pending.
+Interstate Bankers Casualty Company in Illinois was placed into liquidation effective August 19, 2015.
+The Illinois Insurance Guaranty Fund is now responsible for all obligations related to claims against Interstate Bankers insureds that had been pending.
 In terms of subrogation, the relevant portion of the Insurance Code states as follows:

 (b) “Covered Claim” does not include…